 Alternative Dispute Resolution Expands Into Pre-Trial Practice: An Introduction to the Role of E-Neutrals is the title of Allison Skinner’s most recent article at Volume 13, pg 113 of the Cardozo Journal of Conflict Resolution.
 Allison serves as a mediator and special master and arbitrator for discovery disputes and settlements with Sirote & Permutt in Birmingham.
 Allison is also the co-founder and a charter member of the American College of e-Neutrals Advisory Board.
 More information.
 The full article is posted at http://cojcr.org/vol13no1/Skinner.pdf.

 Children’s Interest-Lost in Translation: Making the Case for Involving Children in Mediation of Child Custody Cases.
 Cassandra Adams’ article was recently published in the University of Dayton Law Review, Vol. 36, No. 3.
 Mrs. Adams is the Director of Cumberland’s Community Mediation Center and Public Interest Project.
 More information.
 The article is located at this link: http://www.udayton.edu/law/_resources/documents/law_review/

-New Ethical Opinions The ABA Section of Dispute Resolution Committee on Mediator Ethical Guidance has released three new opinions on ethical issue.
+Ethical Opinions The ABA Section of Dispute Resolution Committee on Mediator Ethical Guidance released three new opinions on ethical issues in 2015.
 Read more.

 The Guide to Dispute Resolution Processes (pdf), from the American Bar Association Section of Dispute Resolution, is designed to educate members of the public about dispute resolution processes commonly used to resolve legal, community, school, public policy and many other types of disputes.